Why family games help positive behaviour

 You might think that dusting off your board games once a year at Christmas is ample game-playing time for your family.
 However, according to the head of Ofsted, children who play traditional board games at home do better at school.

 Playing traditional games, such as board or outdoor games help children to think for themselves, learn cooperation and teamwork skills, work on strategies and tactics, and learn how to hold a conversation with adults.
 Games are a fun way of getting your child to learn – without them even realising it!

 - Get out some of the old favourites.
-Draughts, dominoes, connect four and card games, are not only terrific fun but they are also challenging and involve concentration and strategy.
+Draughts, dominoes, Connect4 and card games are not only terrific fun but they are also challenging and involve concentration and strategy.

 - Get game-playing into your weekly routine.
 Find an ideal time for the whole family to sit together and play some games.
 Sundays are often good.

-- Add some elements to help ‘game time’ become a family tradition, such as favourite foods (bowls of popcorn or hot drinks), a comfortable, warm setting (in front of a roaring fire), and try inviting grandparents, other relations and friends over to get lots of people involved.
+- Add some elements to help ‘game time’ become a family tradition, such as favourite foods (bowls of popcorn or hot drinks), a comfortable, warm setting and inviting grandparents, other relations and friends over to get lots of people involved.